ujuniordev/world-cup-quiz-pp2/README.md

  - CSS3
  - Vanilla JavaScript

-## Frameworks, Libraries & Programs Used
+## Frameworks, font and image libraries, Programs and code websites references used during the implementation

+### Frameworks
+ - [Git](https://git-scm.com/) was used for version control through [Gitpod](https://gitpod.io/) terminal, using CLI git commands to commit and push to GitHub
+ - [GitHub](https://github.com/) is used as the repository for the entire project
+ ### Libraries
  - [Google Fonts](https://fonts.google.com/) was used to add the Montserrat and Hind fonts into the CSS file and was used on all the pages
  - [Font Pair](https://www.fontpair.co/) and [Font Joy](https://fontjoy.com/) were used to find combinations of fonts to be used in the website
  - [Flat Icon](https://www.flaticon.com/) was used to add the skills images to the skills page
- - [Git](https://git-scm.com/) was used for version control through [Gitpod](https://gitpod.io/) terminal, using CLI git commands to commit and push to GitHub
- - [GitHub](https://github.com/) is used as the repository for the entire project
+ - [Bootstrap] (https://getbootstrap.com/) was used to add a nice style specially to the buttons of the game
+ ### Code
+ -